vbratantrie/watch-demo/README.md

 # watch-demo
-as watching instruction of Gwendolyn Faraday
+as watching instruction of GwenF